STF1998/Desk20/report/backgroundAndMotivation.md

 Based on current market research, we identified the following market gaps and places for improvement for online procrastination tools inspired by the Pomodoro technique:

-- Lack of visual aid - sole focus on a clock timer.
+- Lack of visual aid and animations with a sole focus on a clock timer.

 - Very few had the ability to see statistics compared to friend's work/study behaviours.

 - None had a social enterprise aspect or links with a charity or charitable organisation.

-- Lack of animations and visual aids.

 <br>